ofajs/ofa-v4-docs/docs/en/docs/get-started/elements-and-events.md

   </div>
 </div>
 <script>
-  // Directly find the child element that meets the conditions const childElement = $('div .child');
+  // Find the child element that meets the criteria directly const childElement = $('div .child');

   // Modify the text content of the child element